AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-2.md

    >**Pro Tip!**
    >
    >
    >You can Double+Click the component in the Project Explorer and edit the XML configuration directly.
-This is preferrable when many edits must be made, but it can be error prone.
+This is preferable when many edits must be made, but it can be error prone.

    ```xml